 - Frost is fine – don’t worry if some of the frozen ingredients in your healthy smoothie recipe develop icy frost on them – it’s just a bit of water and is safe to blend up and drink

 - Collect glass jars – glass jars are a great way to store frozen prepared smoothie as it’s least likely to absorb odours from the other food in your freezer (and they’re FREE if you reuse jars you’ve already got)

 - Remember food safety – if you’re assembling a mixture of frozen and fresh fruit/veg for your pre-made smoothie jars, make sure the frozen fruits stay frozen so you don’t end up thawing then re-freezing them – it’s better food safety, that way!

 - Rinse your blender straight away – while we’re talking about saving time and being more efficient… make sure you rinse out your blender straight after you use it and then flip it over to drain out properly.
 That way, it’s super quick and easy to clean.

-7 of our favourite healthy smoothie recipes
+Our favourite healthy smoothie recipes

 Whether you’re looking for a fat burning smoothie or something to ramp up your nutrients without having to cook a full meal, we think you’ll love some of our favourite healthy smoothie recipes we’ve listed below.
 Delicious, nutritious, and so easy to prepare.